Britt Dillmann

-Britt Dillmann (born 4 April 1963) is a 1.0-point wheelchair basketball forward, who plays for RSV Lahn-Dill in the German wheelchair basketball league.
+Britt Dillmann (born 4 April 1963) is a 1.0-point wheelchair basketball player, who is a forward for RSV Lahn-Dill in the German wheelchair basketball league.
 She has also played for the national team, winning a silver medal at the 1988 Summer Paralympics in Seoul.
 She retired soon afterwards, but staged a comeback in 2011, rejoining the national team, which went on to win the European championships, and then a gold medal at the 2012 Summer Paralympics in London.
 President Joachim Gauck awarded the team Germany's highest sporting honour, the Silbernes Lorbeerblatt (Silver Laurel Leaf).

 Biography

 Britt Tuna was born on 4 April 1963.
 She played wheelchair basketball for RSV Lahn-Dill, and the German national team which won the European Wheelchair Basketball Championship in 1987.
 At the 1988 Summer Paralympics in Seoul, Tuna was considered to be the strongest wheelchair basketball player in her 1.0-point class.
 The German team went through the tournament undefeated until the final match, which they lost to the United States, 38–31.
 Tuna was bitter about the defeat, which she blamed on a tactical error by the German coach.
 She later conceded, "So habe ihr diese Niederlage noch über Jahre nachgehangen" ("I indulged in this defeat for many years").

 In the early 1990s, Tuna quit basketball to focus on her work.
 She married, changing her surname to Dillmann, and raised three children (Jana Dillmann, Charlotte Dillmann, Valentin Joshua Dillmann).
 But in the summer of 2009, Dillmann felt that she had become overweight and unfit.
 A low-carbohydrate diet and daily exercise at the gym, in the pool, and on the handcycle, saw her weight drop by 30 kg in a year.

 Dillmann then decided to try wheelchair basketball again.
 She retrieved her old basketball chair, now somewhat mouldy and smelly, from the basement, and sought a game with her old team, RSV Lahn-Dill.
 Her debut game with the seconds saw the basketball officials reaching for their rulebooks to see if the old chair, of a type they had never seen, was still legal.